dxos/dxos/docs/docs/guide/echo/spaces.md

 1. Peer A listens on the peer network for peers intereseted in a specific invite code it generated
 2. Peer B obtains the invite code and locates the listening peer A via the signaling network
 3. Peer A and B establish a secure connection via Diffie Hellmann key exchange
-4. Peer A decides on a secret PIN code
+4. Peer A generates an authorization code
-5. Finally, Peer B must provide the PIN code to Peer A over the connection just established to verify its security
+5. Finally, Peer B must provide the authorization code to Peer A over the connection just established to verify the security of the channel

 After a space with a peer is established, the peer's public key becomes "known" to the user's [HALO](../halo) and subsequent mutual spaces are easier to negotiate.